 Recovering money owed from an Ex Partner

-If you and your girlfriend, boyfriend or Fiancé have decided to separate, financial concerns are likely to be the last thing on your mind.
+If you and your partner have chosen to separate, financial matters are likely to be the last thing that is on your mind.

 - Any monies borrowed from one to the other